divad4686/divad4686.github.io/_posts/2018-11-01-microservices.md

 Chances are this will be impossible with a monolithic database.
 Running the migration scripts on a 5 year behemoth could take a very long time, and filling test data in a database with tables spamming foreign keys around multiple places could be a complete nightmare.

-The advantage of this approach is that it is really fast to implement and fairly simple, making it less likely to fail, but also really hard to evolve.
+The advantage of this approach is that it is really fast and fairly simple to implement, making it less likely to fail, but also really hard to evolve.

 ## API on top of the database
 This solution is very common, it have the advantage over the previous approach in that versioning is easier at the API level.
-Changes in the database schema can be handle with versioning at the API level.

 ![](https://drive.google.com/uc?export=view&id=1uPeZsVl06or0f6RQlP9jy0pKlC2Lpt0H)